SME Banking Will Never Be the Same Again

 Brad: “Banking is going to be a step in a user journey.
 Today this is in a seamless payment in Uber, tomorrow it will be in the recruitment process perhaps, it will in the onboarding process of a new supplier, when you want to manage your cashflow.
 This will no longer be something you discuss with your bank, it will just happen.”

-By improving the trust of the community, the P&L of the bank will organically improve as well, without the need to set hard sales targets that are only beneficial for the bank.
+By improving the trust of the community, the P&L of the bank will organically enhance as well, without the need to set hard sales targets that are only beneficial for the bank.